pcockwell/blog/_posts/2017-07-16-oh-what-a-change.md

 flaky person
 * That when she does have to cancel plans, she will actually reschedule

+After a delicious and entertaining brunch the next day, was followed by heading up for a long weekend of fun in the sun with some friends.
+I didn't want that weekend to come to a close, even after returning from a very busy few days, so I decided to text her to see if we could setup something impromptu as a way for me to wind down.
+To my surprise, she agreed to spending a few hours getting some Koja Kitchen.
+It was the perfect ending to an absolutely amazing weekend.

+---

 One thing that's become apparent to me as a result of past experiences is that I don't notice hints and am not really able to read between the lines.
 I don't do well with subtle forms of communication at all - in order for me to be able